I had my ileostomy reversed in October, 2015 after previously having my large bowel removed when a nasty bout of ulcerative colitis attacked it.

 As the large bowel is what forms the stool, without it, you will not have a proper poo again.
 I know, it’s heartbreaking.
 But there are things you can eat and medication you can take to make it less watery.

-5. The reversal surgery may decrease your chances at fertility.
+5. The reversal surgery may decrease your chances of fertility.

 6. You may rely on medication.